vishalkc9565/security/xss.md

   * Indication where dynamic header is used, is to check if the origin is not given in request but AC headers are there in response and
   * ACAO is not sent in response by most of server when origin is not given in request so check with origin request header to get if CORS header are there in response
   * `ACAC` is false by default
+  * `Origin` this header cannot be set via javascript in browser but it's being set by browser dynamically
 - Developer gold
   - Specifiying this static header call `Vary:Origin` if dynamic header are used as if not given then
   - Even w3 sites do not have this header. haha